coreyzh2/coreyzh2/README.md

 ### Effectiveness of Toradol on Patient Recovery After Surgery

-This repository consists of logistic regression analysis on the effect that Toradol has on patient bed time and pain levels after surgery.
-The repository to the source code and the analysis report for this project can found from the link [here](https://github.com/coreyzh2/Ketorolac_Report).
+This project consists of logistic regression analysis on the effect that Toradol has on patient bed time and pain levels after surgery.
+The source code can be found [here](https://github.com/coreyzh2/coreyzh2/blob/main/Notebooks/ToradolAnalysis.Rmd), and the repository containing all the related files, including the analysis report for this project can found [here](https://github.com/coreyzh2/Ketorolac_Report).

 ### Bubblewrap Production

-This project aims to analyze a data set related to factory operating conditions and bubble wrap production in order to build multiple linear regression models that optmize bubble wrap production rate.
-The repository to the source code and the analysis report for this project can found from the link [here](https://github.com/coreyzh2/Bubblewrap_project/tree/main).
+This project explores and analyzes a data set containing various factory operating statistics for bubble wrap production.
+The construction of multiple linear regression models is conducted to find the best model in representing bubble wrap production rate.
+The resulting model optimizes the production rate for the factory.
+The source code can be found [here](https://github.com/coreyzh2/coreyzh2/blob/main/Notebooks/BubblewrapProductionProject.Rmd), and the repository containing all the related files, including the analysis report for this project can found [here](https://github.com/coreyzh2/Bubblewrap_project/tree/main).

 ## Data exploration and analysis